EhsanArabnezhad/Fake-news-detection/README.md

  2- Splitted data into train and validation for machine learning.
 Then vectorized the corpus.

- 3- Created the vectorized form of text to be fed into Bi-directional LSTM.
+ 3- Created the vectorized form (embedding) of text to be fed into LSTM.
 B-LSTM is proved to work better than LSTM or simple RNN.

  4- Creating the architecture of neural network.